tighten/easy-embeddable-polls/README.md

 Vue.component('renderless-poll', easyEmbeddablePolls.RenderlessPoll);
 ```

-Now you can use the components in your markup:
+Now you can use the components inside your Vue app:

 ```html
 <poll :choices="['Skittles', 'Starburst', 'Nerds']"></poll>